-Minitran patches are oval shaped and are available in Australia in three sizes:
+Minitran patches are oval shaped and are available in three sizes:

-MINITRAN 5 is a 6.7 cm squared patch (AUST R 52028).
-It releases 5 mg of glyceryl trinitrate every 24 hours.
+- MINITRAN 5 is a 6.7 cm squared patch.
+It releases 5 mg of glyceryl trinitrate over 24 hours.
 The patch is marked "MINITRAN 5".

 Each box of Minitran contains 30 patches.